mikicz/ucl-photonics-oss-talks/oss.md

 - Each programmer writes slightly differently
 - When collaborating, common formatting is important
   - for the code to work correctly
-  - for pull requests to be readable
+  - for pull requests to be readable and easier to manage
-  - for new collaborators to be able to read all code easily
+  - for new collaborators to be able to read code easily
-  - *TBD*
 - Modern way of doing things is to use automated formatters

 ---